Recycling & Composting Laws and Food Donation

 January 1, 2017 – four cubic yards of organic waste/week

 January 1, 2019 – four cubic yards of solid waste/week

 September 15, 2020 – two cubic yards of trash, recycling and compost services combined/week

 Food Waste Reduction & Donation Policies

+On November 18, 2011, the Consolidated and Further Continuing Appropriations Act 2012 created an amendment that provides statutory authority for Child Nutrition Programs (CNPs) and agencies to have food recovery and food donation policies.
 This statute clarifies that any food prepared for CNPs but not consumed may be donated to “eligible local food banks or charitable organizations.”
 It also extends protections against civil and criminal liability for persons or organizations when making food donations to the extent provided under the Bill Emerson Good Samaritan Food Donation Act, found in Section 22 of the Child Nutrition Act.

 On September 25, 2017, the Senate passed Senate Bill No. 557 in regards to food sharing, donations, and school meals.
 Click here to read the bill.
 Based on this bill, the California Department of Education has posted their Guidance on Donation of Leftover Food in CNPs.
 It includes providing share tables where food service staff, pupils, and faculty may return appropriate food items and make those food items available to pupils during the course of a regular school meal time.
 Click here for more information.